Recognition of same-sex unions in Lithuania: Background

 In 2011, the Constitutional Court of Lithuania ruled that the family does not derive exclusively from marriage, opening the possibility for partnerships or other forms of legal recognition to be introduced to same-sex couples.
 On 25 March 2015, nine MPs from the Social Democratic Party and the Liberals' Movement introduced a civil partnership bill to the Seimas.
 Prime Minister Algirdas Butkevičius expressed opposition to the bill.
 On 6 May 2015, the Committee on Legal Affairs announced that it could find no constitutional barriers to same-sex civil partnerships.
 However, the bill was not voted on and died at the end of the legislative session in November 2016.
 A similar bill was introduced by deputies from the Liberal Movement on 30 May 2017, but was rejected at first reading in a 29–59 vote with 20 abstentions on 15 June 2017.

 In 2017, the Lithuanian Farmers and Greens Union and the Homeland Union proposed a bill to establish "cohabitation agreements" (susitarimo dėl bendro gyvenimo) as an alternative to civil partnerships.
 The proposed legislation would have guaranteed same-sex partners hospital visitation rights and the right to inherit a late partner's property.
-Povilas Urbšys, one of the authors of the proposal, said: "Our registered project will effectively contribute to legal clarity, regulate property rights and some property unrelated relations between people living together and will also help to avoid negative consequences when the cohabitation is dissolved."
+MP Povilas Urbšys, one of the authors of the proposal, said: "Our registered project will effectively contribute to legal clarity, regulate property rights and some property unrelated relations between people living together and will also help to avoid negative consequences when the cohabitation is dissolved."
 The proposal, which was criticised by LGBT groups, explicitly stipulated that the cohabitants entering the agreement did not intend to create family relations.
 The proposal was preliminarily approved by the Seimas with 46 votes for, 17 votes against and 6 abstentions on 31 May 2017, and sent to further consideration.
 On 25 October 2017, the Lithuanian Government announced its support for the bill, but it stalled and was not voted on before the end of the legislative session.
 On 14 February 2018, appearing at a demonstration in Vilnius, Prime Minister Saulius Skvernelis called on the Seimas to pass a same-sex partnership law.
 Of the eight candidates running in the 2019 presidential election, five expressed support for registered partnerships, including the eventual winner of the election, Gitanas Nausėda.
 The other three candidates expressed support for limited legal rights such as inheritance and property rights, among others.